plone/mockup/src/pat/texteditor/README.md

 ---
 **Deprecated**

 This pattern is deprecated.
-Use Patternslib' pat-code-editor instead.
+Use Patternslib's pat-code-editor instead.

 ---